INFO-698-InfoSci-Capstone/ai-xr/README.md

 ---

-## Future Work

-- **Room-scale Texture Application:**
-  Extend the platform to apply generated textures to entire rooms or multiple objects within a room, rather than just individual pieces of furniture as is currently supported.

-- **Dockerization & Cloud Deployment:**
-  Create Dockerfiles and deployment scripts to make the platform easy to deploy on any server or cloud provider.

-- **AR/VR Integration:**
-  Add support for real-time texture preview and interaction in Augmented Reality (AR) and Virtual Reality (VR) environments, possibly using WebXR or similar technologies.

-- **Custom Texture Upload & Editing:**
-  Enable users to upload their own textures or edit generated textures (e.g., adjust color, scale, or pattern).

----

 The system consists of:
 - **Frontend** (in `project/`): A modern web app for users to select, preview, and apply textures to segmented objects in images.